tangboxuan/Private_Carbon/README.md

 ## PRIVATE CARBONS

-Reporting for duty Sir!
-I am here to report carbon dioxide emission by private jets.
+Reporting for duty, Sir!
+I am here to report carbon dioxide emission by celebrities' private jets.

-Inspirted by @ElonJet
+Inspired by @ElonJet

-Created as a joke side project for IC Hack 22
+Created as a side project (later turned into main project) for IC Hack 22